 Evening with the Accountants

 Evening with the Accountants (EWA) is the annual professional outreach and recruitment event held at the Quaker Station and hosted by the George W. Daverio School of Accountancy.
 Representatives from about 40 employers arrive at the Station ready to meet and informally interview about 200 students.
 Employers advertise open internship (or employment) opportunities through the University’s Career Center in advance of the event, which students sort through and review online.
-In the weeks leading up to the event, students will also be preparing for EWA by working with the Career Center and our Junior Advisory Board (JAB) to learn to create professional resumes and effective cover letters.
+In the weeks leading up to the event, students will also be preparing for EWA by working with our our faculty, staff and Junior Advisory Board (JAB) to learn to create professional resumes and effective cover letters.
 Workshops and mock interviews are also held to teach students about appropriate business attire and good interviewing etiquette.

 Our highly motivated accounting students seek internships in order to develop and strengthen their accounting and business knowledge, skills and abilities.
 Interns also gain valuable insight into the accounting profession and learn about various opportunities in the accounting field.
 Employers who have made use of the internship program routinely report that it has been a fulfilling and highly beneficial experience for their organizations.

-Interviews will be conducted on campus from September 28 to October 9, 2015 in Simmons Hall, Room 211.
+Interviews will be conducted on campus from September 26 to October 14, 2016 (TENTATIVE) in the Student Union.
 In addition to interview week, we would be very grateful if you could note and observe following important dates:

-To post your internship position(s) and schedule your on campus interview date, you must access CareerLink, the University’s online job system.
-If you need additional assistance or information regarding on campus interviews, please contact Nicki Grambo at 330-972-6445.
+To post your internship position(s) and schedule your on campus interview date, you must access CareerLink, the University’s online job system, by September 10.
+If you need additional assistance or information regarding on campus interviews, please contact Nancy Stott at 330-972-7588.

 We look forward to seeing you on campus this fall.
 On behalf of our students, faculty and staff, thank you for your support and contribution to our programs.